MarcRuemekorf/paqt-form-picker/README.md

 ### `components`

 Component setup is based on [Atomic Design by Brad Frost](https://atomicdesign.bradfrost.com/).

-This project contains 2 Atoms
-- InputRadioGroup.vue
-- InputDatePicker.vue

-And 1 Molecule
-- CheckAvailabilityForm.vue

 ### `pages`

-The index page was the only necessary page as this is a single page application.
+This is a single page application.

 ### `plugins`

-The plugins directory contains a custom plugin for Pikaday's datepicker component.
+The plugins directory contains one custom plugin for a third party component.